 - Increased risk of liver cancer.
 A large proportion of people who develop liver cancer have pre-existing cirrhosis.

 - Maintain a healthy weight.
-An excess amount of body fat can damage your liver.
-Talk to your doctor about a weight-loss plan if you are obese or overweight.
+Too much body fat can damage your liver.
+Talk to your health care provider about a weight-loss plan if you are obese or overweight.

 - Reduce your risk of hepatitis.
-Sharing needles and having unprotected sex can increase your risk of hepatitis B and C. Ask your doctor about hepatitis vaccinations.
+Sharing needles and having unprotected sex can increase your risk of hepatitis B and C. Ask your provider about hepatitis vaccinations.

-If you're concerned about your risk of liver cirrhosis, talk to your doctor about ways you can reduce your risk.
+If you're concerned about your risk of liver cirrhosis, talk to your health care provider about ways you can reduce your risk.

-Your doctor may order one or more tests that may suggest a problem with your liver, including:
+Your health care provider may order one or more tests to check your liver, including:

 Laboratory tests.
-Your doctor may order blood tests to check for signs of liver malfunction, such as excess bilirubin, as well as for certain enzymes that may indicate liver damage.
-To assess kidney function, your blood is checked for creatinine.
+Your provider may order blood tests to check for signs of liver malfunction, such as high bilirubin levels or certain enzymes.
+To evaluate kidney function, your blood is checked for creatinine.
+Your blood count would be measured.
 You'll be screened for the hepatitis viruses.
 Your international normalized ratio (INR) is also checked for your blood's ability to clot.

-Based on the blood test results, your doctor may be able to diagnose the underlying cause of cirrhosis.
-He or she can also use blood tests to help identify how serious your cirrhosis is.
+Based on history and blood test results, your provider may be able to diagnose the underlying cause of cirrhosis.
+Blood tests also can help identify how serious your cirrhosis is.

 - Imaging tests.
-Magnetic resonance elastography (MRE) may be recommended.
-This noninvasive advanced imaging test detects hardening or stiffening of the liver.
-Other imaging tests, such as MRI, CT and ultrasound, may also be done.
+Certain imaging tests, including transient or magnetic resonance elastography (MRE), may be recommended.
+These noninvasive imaging tests look for hardening or stiffening of the liver.
+Other imaging tests, such as MRI, CT and ultrasound, also may be done.

 - Biopsy.
-A tissue sample (biopsy) is not necessarily needed for diagnosis.
-However, your doctor may use it to identify the severity, extent and cause of liver damage.
+A tissue sample, called a biopsy, is not necessarily needed for diagnosis.
+However, your provider may use it to find out how severe liver damage is and what's causing it.

-If you have cirrhosis, your doctor is likely to recommend regular diagnostic tests to monitor for signs of disease progression or complications, especially esophageal varices and liver cancer.
-Noninvasive tests are becoming more widely available for monitoring.
+If you have cirrhosis, your health care provider is likely to recommend regular tests to see if liver disease has progressed or check for signs of complications, especially esophageal varices and liver cancer.
+Noninvasive tests are becoming more widely available for monitoring liver disease.